-You've been her go-to gal pal, her number one late night text message best friend, her partner in some very laughable crimes.
+You've been her go-to gal pal, her number one late night text message best friend, and her partner in some very laughable crimes.
 But now, you're about to be her bridesmaid.
-So after you tissue off the happy tears and say "Yes, of course!"
-When she asks you if you'll be her bridesmaid, here are 10 things you should remember to do soon after.
+So, after you tissue off the happy tears and say "Yes, of course!" when she asks you if you'll be her bridesmaid, here are 10 things you should remember to do soon after.

 Be the first to say hello to the other girls who will be strutting their stuff down the aisle with you.
 That way, you can break the ice and begin forming a relationship with them.